In June 2014, Addicus Publishing released the book “Divorce in Washington”, which was authored exclusively by David Crouse.view all

 If the parties can come to terms with the mediator’s help, the attorneys can write up the legal documents, which both parties will sign, and file it with the court for the judge’s approval.

 There are several notable benefits of mediation:

+Mediation meetings are typically more flexible than formal litigation, as well.
+The parties can arrange the meetings to suit their schedules rather than having to attend hearings on the court’s rigid docket.
+The parties get to decide upon the terms of their divorce in a way that works for them, rather than have a court that does not fully understand a couple’s dynamics and nuances decide.
 In mediation, the parties collectively decide on which issues to discuss.
 Neither party can use anything from the mediation hearings as evidence in a court proceeding, freeing both parties to express themselves and come to an amicable resolution.
-This process saves money on court and attorney’s fees, and minimizes the stress of having to attend court.
+This process saves money on court and attorney’s fees and minimizes the stress of having to attend court.

 If they reach a settlement, the parties will sign a written agreement.
 If they do not, the case will proceed on the litigation path.